 Coloring fine hair is also an intricate process.
 If you are covering gray, it is suggested that you do so every 4 to 6 weeks.
 Fine hair grabs color quickly and can turn out darker than intended.
 Finding a stylist who is well-trained and familiar with coloring and styling fine hair is an absolute necessity.

 Fine Hair No No’s

-Styling Tips For Thin Hair
+Styling Tips for Thin Hair

-Another tip is to dry your hair upside down.
+Dry your hair upside down.
 Anything to help add more volume to your limp hair is a good thing.
-To really add to the boost, try using some volumizing mousse.
+Try using some volumizing mousse.
 Texturizing spray could also become a bonus to your hairstyling repertoire.
-If you want to avoid static, NEVER use a plastic comb on your dry, thin hair.
+NEVER use a plastic comb on your dry, thin hair.
 The plastic charges your hair, causing your hair strands to feed off one another.
 If you are going to attempt an updo or curls, you will need lots of hairspray.

 You may want to avoid the bangs option unless you have tried it previously and liked it.
 You don’t want to do anything that would cause your hair to appear oilier.
 Don’t be afraid to bite the bullet and pull your hair back into a ponytail.
 Fine hair actually looks fantastic in a ponytail, more so than some thicker hairstyles.